 IPX-rated headphones have been tested and certified with the International Protection Marketing standard.
 If a brand claims to be water-resistant or waterproof without an IPX rating, you should stay away from it.
 Headphones with an IPX rating of 4 are sweat resistant (good for workouts) and can sustain light rain showers.
 However, if you plan to go swimming with your headphones or want to protect them from being completely submerged in water, they should have an IPX rating of 5 or higher.
 The average waterproof headphones have an IPX7 rating

-The Best Waterproof Bluetooth Headphones…
+Best Waterproof Bluetooth Headphones…

-Some of these wireless headphones listed have as good sound as those that are $100 or more, and many of these allow you to make decent phone calls as well.
+Some of these wireless headphones listed have an as good sound like those that are $100 or more, and many of these allow you to make decent phone calls as well.
 Before you go out and spend several hundred dollars on Bluetooth headphones, take a look at this list of quality wireless Bluetooth headphones that you can comfortably sweat with and, in most cases, even swim with.

 01. Plantronics BackBeat Fit – Best Headphones For Swimming

 Plantronics, known for making headphones that have heavy duty strength and lightweight construction, hit a home run with the BackBeat Fit.
 They don’t look particularly special but are incredibly durable.
 The BackBeat headphones don’t have audiophile quality sound but produce decent quality highs, mids, and lows for $92.
-They have an IP57 (the 5 in this case is for dust) and can withstand being submerged into water for a short period of time.
+They have an IP57 (the 5, in this case, is for dust) and can withstand being submerged into water for a short period of time.

 The BackBeat Fit headphones will easily connect to your Bluetooth devices and barely have any problems keeping the connection.
 The headphones only cut only twice when testing for one week, and that was when walking in heavy traffic.